ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Java vs Python: Which Course is Better for IT Career in Pune? - <a href="https://medium.com/@yash.heartupmysleeves/java-vs-python-which-course-is-better-for-it-career-in-pune-0fb15f2247b0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yash Thakre`**

+<blockquote>If you are confused between Java and Python, you are not alone.
+Continue reading on Medium »</blockquote>

+<h3>2.
 Enterprise Java Development Company in India | Scalable Spring Boot & Jakarta EE Solutions |… - <a href="https://medium.com/@chavanchaitanya1020/enterprise-java-development-company-in-india-scalable-spring-boot-jakarta-ee-solutions-471299fe3cef?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chavanchaitanya`**

 <blockquote>Welcome to Associative.
 We are a dedicated software development company headquartered in Pune, Maharashtra, India.
 Since our establishment…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Array-Like Objects in JavaScript — Every Pitfall & How to Fix Them - <a href="https://rahuulmiishra.medium.com/array-like-objects-in-javascript-every-pitfall-how-to-fix-them-733db5a9cef9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Frontend Master`**

 <blockquote>The gap between “has a length property” and “is actually an array” is where your bugs live.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Javascript Interview Question of the Day #14 [Talk::Overflow] - <a href="https://javascript.plainenglish.io/javascript-interview-question-of-the-day-14-talk-overflow-95415cb4765e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ValPetal Tech Labs`**

 <blockquote>This post explains a quiz originally shared as a LinkedIn poll.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 What Actually Happens When You Call array.sort() in JavaScript? - <a href="https://javascript.plainenglish.io/what-actually-happens-when-you-call-array-sort-in-javascript-33d1a6433129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Snow White`**

 <blockquote>Behind the scenes
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 Performance Optimization Tips for Vue.js Applications - <a href="https://medium.com/@impact-techlab-llc/performance-optimization-tips-for-vue-js-applications-d589ca193f1f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Impact Techlab`**

 <blockquote>In today’s fast-paced digital landscape, application performance can make or break user experience.
 As businesses increasingly rely on…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Top Benefits of Choosing a JavaScript-Driven Full-Stack for Your Project - <a href="https://medium.com/@gracemitchel/top-benefits-of-choosing-a-javascript-driven-full-stack-for-your-project-e50aec5fc1af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Grace Mitchell`**

 <blockquote>Introduction to JavaScript-Driven Full-Stack Development
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 The Lifecycle of a Java Program Explained: From Source Code to JVM Execution - <a href="https://medium.com/@kunal.resolute/the-lifecycle-of-a-java-program-explained-from-source-code-to-jvm-execution-ff89d9ff59cb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kunal Kejriwal`**